victorolivo24/NBA-defense-optimizer/docs/implementation_log.md

 If asked what the biggest weakness is:

 - the biggest weakness is label quality for the final recommendation problem, not the mechanics of ingestion or model training

-## Best Interview Answers

-If asked "What does the ML do?":

-- It predicts lineup-level defensive outcome, primarily defensive rating.

-If asked "What does the heuristic do?":

-- It simulates how candidate coverages might shift the lineup feature profile before rescoring.

-If asked "Why not call it a classifier?":

-- Because the public NBA API does not provide true scheme labels, so a supervised scheme classifier would overstate what the data supports.

-If asked "Why did you add filtering thresholds?":

-- Because tiny lineup samples and one-off play-type possessions create unstable targets and toxic outliers.

-If asked "Why median imputation instead of mean?":

-- Because the mean is more sensitive to extreme outliers, which was exactly the failure mode we were worried about.

 ## Recent Commit Milestones